jinghuazhao/Caprion/README.md

 [^web]: **Web-style browsing of local files**

-    Modern browsers treat local files in the same folder as separate origins, so their access involves cross-origin resource sharing (CORS).
-A web server facilitates same-origin policy (SOP) for this browser-enforced security feature via a port number (such as `8000`) whose availability can be handled as follows,
+    A browser-enforced security feature treats local files in the same folder as separate origins, so their access triggers cross-origin resource sharing (CORS).
+A web server furnishes same-origin policy (SOP) via a port number (such as `8000`) whose availability can be handled as follows,

         export pn=8000
         if lsof -i :${pn}; then